nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 `rdelete INDEX` or
 `rd INDEX`

-* Deletes the person with specified NAME
+* Deletes the person with specified INDEX.
+The index refers to the index number shown in the displayed reminder list.
+The index **must be a positive integer** 1, 2, 3, …​
-* / is used to indicate specific name to delete
-    * For eg. if 2 contacts have names such as "David Li" and "David Lim", typing `delete David Li/` will delete the contact with the name "David Li".
-    * However, deleting David Lim does not require / as it is already the **MOST** specific name.
-    * Name written before / must be **EXACT** name of the contact to be deleted.
-    * Order matters when using / to delete a contact.

-A **valid** `NAME` for delete should:
+A **valid** `INDEX` for delete should:
 * Not be empty.
-* For eg. Just typing `delete` without providing any `NAME` will throw an error.
+* For eg. Just typing `delete` without providing any `INDEX` will throw an error.
-* Be a valid name that exists in the list of contacts.
+* Be a valid index that exists in the list of contacts.
-* For eg. Typing `delete John Doe` when there is no contact with the name `John Doe` will throw an error.
+* For eg. Typing `rdelete 1` when there is no contact at index 1 will throw an error

 Examples:
-* `delete John Doe` deletes the person named `John Doe`
-* `delete John Doe/` deletes the person named `John Doe` and not `John Doey`
+* `rdelete 1` deletes the person at index 1 of the list
+* `rd 2` will delete the person at index 2 of the list

 #### Editing Reminder: `redit`